 This was not my skin.

 This was my skin after a $200 facial, or after using a pricey brightening serum for a full 30 days.
-It’s been a long time since I’ve used a skincare product that produced results this noticeable in such a short period of time, so please believe me when I say that though this mask may be expensive, it really, truly delivers.
+It’s been a long time since I’ve used a skincare product that produced results this noticeable in such short time, so please believe me when I say that though this mask may be expensive, it really, truly delivers.
 It’s already sold out on the website (with a full five-star rating), but you can still snatch it up at Barneys.com.
-Apologies in advance to your foundation, because chances are high you’ll be ditching in the very near future.
+Apologies in advance to your foundation, because chances are high you’ll be ditching it very soon.